markshust/falcon/packages/falcon-ui/README.md

 ## Intro

-**Falcon UI** is a library of composable and themable primitive UI components for React, that help with building consistent, fast, responsive web apps.
+**Falcon UI** is a library of composable and themable primitive UI components for React, that help with building consistent, fast and responsive web apps.
-It ships as part of **@deity/falcon** starter kit, but can also be installed standalone using instructions below.
+It's shipped as a part of **@deity/falcon** starter kit, but can also be installed standalone using instructions below.

 ```sh